Ausdauersportler/GRML-FLASH/README.md

 Download disk image (check releases on this page) and restore it using the [Balena Etcher tool](https://www.balena.io/etcher/) onto an USB or SD device of at least 1 GB size.

-The purpose of this tool is to use `amdvbflash` or `nvflash` to read existing or write new Video BIOS versions to graphics adapters or to save and modify (Apple iMac) firmware using `flashrom` and `UEFIPatch` to enable EFI boot screen support for Apple iMac models
+The purpose of this tool is to use `amdvbflash` or `nvflash` to read existing or write new Video BIOS versions to graphics adapters or to save and modify (Apple iMac) firmware using `flashrom` and `UEFIPatch` to enable EFI boot screen support for Apple iMac models listed below.
+Please note the most recent Video BIOS versions will be found on this separate [repository](https://github.com/Ausdauersportler/IMAC-EFI-BOOT-SCREEN).
+You need to download the file you need and add it manually to the tool provided here.
+Supported iMac models are:

 iMac9,1 early 2009 24 inch (2,93GHz and 3,06GHz models, only)